fidian/git-started/doc/git-started/README.md

 You can extend how `get_file_type()` determines the file type by plugging in additional scripts here.
 There's one that can check the file extension for a few well-known web based languages.
 You are not limited to merely file extensions.
 You could check the path, open the file and read some data from it or exclude files from processing by plugging in a script earlier in the process that will return a message for all excluded files.

 util/helpers/lint_check.d
 -------------------------

 A lint check will help to ensure you are committing syntactically correct files.
 This uses the file detection in `get_file_type()` and will execute the script for the right file type.

+If a script is required and it isn't in the special "per file type" directory, then we will check `_common` to see if it exists there.
+That way you can write generic scripts and they will be picked up without the need for a symlink or similar functionality.

+Scripts will be given an `$OPTIONS` variable, which corresponds to the lengthy one in `git-started-setup`.
+It will save you from typing such horrible things as `$PRETTY_JS_JSLINT_OPTIONS` in your code, plus you can add more generic scripts to the `_common` directory and the options will always use the same variable name.

 util/helpers/pretty_print.d